MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/ne-acxmisc-acx_objectbag_config_flags.md

 The ACX_OBJECTBAG_CONFIG_FLAGS enumeration defines the configuration for an AcxObjectBag.

 ## -enum-fields

 ### -field AcxObjectBagConfigNoFlags

+Indicates that no config flags are set.

 ### -field AcxObjectBagConfigEnableReads

+Indicates that reads are enabled.

 ### -field AcxObjectBagConfigEnableWrites

+Indicates that writes are enabled.

 ### -field AcxObjectBagConfigFailIfExist

+TBD - Indicates that .

 ### -field AcxObjectBagConfigOpenWithHandle

+TBD - Indicates that .

 ### -field AcxObjectBagConfigValidFlags

+For internal validation, do not use.

 ## -remarks